AliVP97/stern-x-task/README.md

 ~~[Click Here to see Demo](https://alivp97.github.io/stern-x-task/)~~

-> The demo link isn't work properly due some problems with `github pages`
+> The demo link isn't work properly due some problems with `github pages`.
+> So please clone the project in order to testing it